-4. Long term monitoring Once an optimum dose of VETORYL Capsules has been reached, re-examine the dog at 30 days, 90 days and every 3 months thereafter.
-At a minimum, this monitoring should include:

-• An ACTH stimulation test (conducted 4-6 hours after VETORYL Capsule administration) - a post-ACTH stimulation test resulting in a cortisol of < 1.45 μg/dL (< 40 mmol/L), with or without electrolyte abnormalities, may precede the development of clinical signs of hypoadrenocorticism.

-• Serum biochemical lests (with particular attention to electrolytes, and renal and hepatic function).
-God control is indicated by favorable clinical signs as well as post-ACTH serum cortyle imbalances characteristic of hypoadrenocorticism (hyperkalemia and hyponatremia) are found, VETOR
+- 4. Long term monitoring.
+Once an optimum dose of VETORYL Capsules has been reached, re-examine the dog at 30 days, 90 days and every 3 months thereafter.
+At a minimum, this monitoring should include: A thorough history and physical examination.
+An ACHT stimulation test (conducted 4-6 hours after VETOPIX Capsule administration) = opet-ACHT stimulation test resulting in a cortisol of < 1.45 μg/dL (< 40 nmol/L), with or without electrolyte abnormalities, may precede the development of clinical signs of honoratenoroccitism. - | About the control is a second control is indicated by favorable clinical signs as well as post-ACTH serum cortisol of 1.45-9.1 μg/dL (40-250 nmol/L).

+If the ACTH stimulation test is < 1.45 μg/dL (< 40 nmol/L) and/or if electrolyte imbalances characteristic of hypoadrenocorticism (hyperkalemia and hyponatremia) are found, VETORYL Capsules should be temporarily discontinued until recurrence of clinical signs consistent with hyperadrenocorticism and ACTH stimulation test results return to normal (1.45-9.1 μg/dL or 40-250 nmol/L).
+VETORYL Capsules may then be re-introduced at a lower dose.

-The use of VETORYL Capsules is contraindicated in dogs that have demonstrated hypersensitivity to trilostane.
+CONTRAINDICATIONS: The use of VETORYL Capsules is contraindicated in dogs that have demonstrated hypersensitivity to trilostane.
 Do not use VETORYL Capsules in animals with primary hepatic disease or renal insufficiency (See WARNINGS and PRECAUTIONS).
 Do not use in pregnant dogs.
-Studies conducted with trilostane in laboratory animals have shown teratogenic effects
+Studies conducted with trilostane in laboratory animals have shown teratogenic effects and early pregnancy